Let's save water inside the home

 9. Install an instant water heater on your kitchen sink so you don't have to let the water run while it heats up.
 This will also reduce heating costs for your household.

 10. If your toilet was installed prior to 1980, place a toilet dam or bottle filled with water in your toilet tank to cut down on the amount of water used for each flush.
 Be sure these devices do not interfere with operating parts.
-Better yet, take advantage of Toho's Toilet Rebate Program (Currently unavailable).
+Better yet, install a EPA WaterSense labeled toilet of 1.28 gallons per flush or less.

 11. Install water softening systems only when necessary.
 Save water and salt by running the minimum number of regenerations necessary to maintain water softness.